LoicMarechal/libMeshb/README.md

 # Build
 Simply follow these steps:
--unarchive the ZIP file
+- unarchive the ZIP file
--cd libMeshb-master
+- cd libMeshb-master
--cmake .
+- cmake .
--make
+- make
--make install
+- make install

 # Usage
 The libMeshb library is written in ANSI C.